ARE 5.0 Three-Exam Bundle

 What follows are nine takeaways for those curious about the transition from ARE 4.0 to ARE 5.0

 1. Breathe.
-I’ve taken all six ARE 5.0 exams, I’ve spent considerable time working on this, and I think the switch will be okay.
+I’ve taken and passed all six ARE 5.0 exams, I’ve spent considerable time working on this, and I think the switch will be okay.
 In some ways the new exam is a bit better because there are fewer picky questions: the kind that ask you to recall the width of an electrical outlet.
 I just made that question up, but it was the kind of question that popped up the old exam and doesn’t seem to be on the new one as much.
 It is a bit less about remembering trivia and a bit more about testing understanding.
 Plus no vignettes.
 Studying for ARE 5.0 will be more complicated though.

 2. ARE 5.0 has a bit less structures content and a bit more business content (they call it Practice Management), but most of the content will be the same as in ARE 4.0.
 The change is the way that the questions are grouped into divisions.